MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR3c5c9fb15635ebb-Tax-Exemption-Requirements-State-Local-Bonds/section-1.148-1.md

 (*v*) Used to fuel the pipeline transportation of the prepaid gas supply acquired in accordance with this paragraph (e)(2)(iii)(A).

-(B) *Electricity prepayments.* A prepayment meets the requirements of this paragraph (e)(2)(iii)(B) if -
+(B) *Electricity prepayments.* A prepayment meets the requirements of this paragraph (e)(2)(iii)(B) if—

 (*1*) It is made by or for one or more utilities that are owned by a governmental person (each of which is referred to in this paragraph (e)(2)(iii)(B) as the issuing municipal utility) to purchase a supply of electricity; and

 (*2*) At least 90 percent of the prepaid electricity financed by the issue is used for a qualifying use.
-Electricity is used for a qualifying use if it is to be -
+Electricity is used for a qualifying use if it is to be—

 (*i*) Furnished to retail electric customers of the issuing municipal utility who are located in the electricity service area of the issuing municipal utility; or

 (*ii*) Sold to a utility that is owned by a governmental person and furnished to retail electric customers of the purchaser who are located in the electricity service area of the purchaser.

-(C) *Service area.* For purposes of this paragraph (e)(2)(iii), the service area of a utility owned by a governmental person consists of -
+(C) *Service area.* For purposes of this paragraph (e)(2)(iii), the service area of a utility owned by a governmental person consists of—

-(*1*) Any area throughout which the utility provided, at all times during the 5-year period ending on the issue date -
+(*1*) Any area throughout which the utility provided, at all times during the 5-year period ending on the issue date—

 (*i*) In the case of a natural gas utility, natural gas transmission or distribution service; and